SSWConsulting/SSW.Rules.Content/rules/monthly-stakeholder-video/rule.md

 * Be concise - just give the most important points
 * Use visuals - trends are the most important - have analytics graphs that show changes over time
 * Highlight successes and challenges - include the best and worst news/statistic for that month
+* Make videos public - Users can follow product updates and the videos can be good marketing